segmentio/segment-docs/src/protocols/tracking-plan/create.md

 ## Delete a Tracking Plan

 > info "Deleting a Tracking Plan requires Workspace Owner or Tracking Plan Admin permissions"
 > You must have Workspace Owner or Tracking Plan Admin roles to delete a Tracking Plan.
-For more information about roles in the Segment app, see the [Roles documentation](/docs/segment-app/iam/roles/).
+For more information about roles in Segment, see the [Roles documentation](/docs/segment-app/iam/roles/).

 To delete a Tracking Plan:
 1. Open the Segment app and click **Protocols**.
 2. On the row of the Tracking Plan you want to delete, open the contextual menu(…) and select **Delete Tracking Plan...**
-3. A toast pops up on the top of the page, with the message: <br/>
-    *"Are you sure you want to delete <<Tracking Plan Name>>?
-Once you delete this Tracking Plan, you will not be able to recover it..”*
+3. On the "Delete Tracking Plan" popup, click **Delete**.

 ## Edit a Tracking Plan
 The Tracking Plan editor is organized as a spreadsheet to help you  add new events and properties, and edit the relevant fields for each.
 Like a spreadsheet, you can navigate across cells in a single event with your arrow keys and press enter to edit a cell.